atenfyr/tosabbreviator/README.md

 ### Windows
 You can download the latest stable version of tosabbreviator [here](https://github.com/atenfyr/tosabbreviator/releases).
 Simply double-click the .exe file, type in your steam path, press the "c" key, and you're done.
 ### Mac
 If you have node.js installed on your system, you can download the source of the latest stable version [here](https://github.com/atenfyr/tosabbreviator/releases).
 Instead of downloading the .exe file, download the source code as a zip.
-Extract the folder inside the source zip and run "npm run abbr" in a command line.
+Extract the folder inside the source zip and run "npm start" in a command line.
 Note that the default is intended for Windows, and you will have to put in your own path.

 ## Installation (Experimental)
 The latest experimental source code can be downloaded with [this link.](https://github.com/atenfyr/tosabbreviator/archive/master.zip) After extracting the folder inside this zip file, run "npm start" in a command line.